Photoproduction of axion-like particles

-Our projected sensitivity for each \primex data sample is shown in Fig.~\ref{fig:prim_lims}.
-The Pb data from the first \primex run, which provides the best sensitivity, would be an order of magnitude better than LEP for $0.03 \lesssim m_a \lesssim 0.3$\,GeV and provide world-leading sensitivity up to about 0.5\,GeV.
-In principle, all \primex runs could be combined, though we do not explore that possibility here.
-We stress again that the \primex Pb data are already on tape, and is well calibrated and understood.
+Our projected sensitivity for the entire \primex data sample is shown in Fig.~\ref{fig:prim_lims}, {\em i.e.}\ our estimate combines all of the \primex runs.
+The \primex sensitivity would be substantially better than LEP for $0.03 \lesssim m_a \lesssim 0.3$\,GeV and provide world-leading sensitivity up to about 0.4\,GeV.
+We stress again that the \primex data are already on tape, and are well calibrated and understood.
 All that is needed is to perform a bump hunt on the forward-angle data in the region dominated by Primakoff production.
 Following the approach we proposed above, the normalization can be done in a purely data-driven way using the observed $\pi^0$ Primakoff yield differentially versus $t$.

-An updated version of the \primex experiment is currently running in Hall~D at Jefferson Lab using the \gluex detector with an additional small-angle calorimeter~\cite{Primakoff2010}.
-This new experiment has the potential to explore higher masses than \primex due to the higher photon-beam energy of 11\,GeV and the larger acceptance of the \gluex forward calorimeter; however, the use of a helium target in the current run makes it less sensitive than \primex for ALPs.
+An updated version of the \primex experiment recently ran in Hall~D at Jefferson Lab using the \gluex detector with an additional small-angle calorimeter~\cite{Primakoff2010}.
+This new experiment has the potential to explore higher masses than \primex due to the higher photon-beam energy of 11\,GeV and the larger acceptance of the \gluex forward calorimeter; however, the use of a helium target in this new run makes it less sensitive than \primex for ALPs.
 There are several proposals for future \gluex running with heavy nuclear targets\,\cite{PAC}, so it is interesting to explore the potential sensitivity to ALPs of such runs.
 Specifically, we consider a Pb target here.
 We take the \gluex acceptance, efficiency, and resolution from Refs.~\cite{beattie2018construction,hardin2018upgrading}, and the corresponding values for the small-angle calorimeter from Ref.~\cite{Primakoff2010}.
 For $m_a < m_{\eta}$, we rescale the expected beam background from the \primex Pb run.
 There are three additional backgrounds that contribute to the \gluex run at higher masses: Primakoff production of $\eta$ and $\eta'$ mesons, and coherent nuclear production of $\gamma N \to N \omega(\pi^0[\gamma\gamma]\gamma)$ (as described above).
 The cross sections for these processes are well known, making it straightforward to estimate their yields using Monte Carlo.